LudicMindStudio/RoadAheadTeamVault/Pregarduation/Pre-graduation Dialogue-Events.md

 - [x] Extract Dialogue from RPG Maker
 - [x] Draft the Pre-Graduation portion.
 - [ ] Detail dialogue and events.
 (Make as many details about the environment for interaction with the map)
+- [ ] Review each other's scripts
+	** overarching review note.
+Do we keep the apostrophe in the game text or do we keep the language professional (you're vs you are)?
 - [ ] Implement in the game
 # Context
 Lakshmi graduates from postal guild, then the story of Dolphin Bay starts.